reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 cloud.aws.rds.instances[0].password=pocadmin
 cloud.aws.rds.instances[0].databaseName=mysql
 ```
 The first set of three properties are used to specify the security credentials for connecting to AWS and the region as `us-east-1`.
-The next set of four properties are used to specify the AWS RDS instance name, user name, password and the database name.
-We had specified the AWS RDS instance name when we created our DB instance in RDS along with user name and password.
-RDS intances are referred by `instances[0]` for first instance, `instances[1]` for second instance, and so on.
+The next set of four properties are used to specify the AWS RDS instance name, user name, password, and database name.
+We had specified the AWS RDS instance name when we created our DB instance in RDS along with the user name and password.
+RDS instances are referred to by `instances[0]` for the first instance, `instances[1]` for the second instance, and so on.

-Database name is the name of the database `msql` (selected in the MySQL Shell in the previous section) in the AWS RDS DB instance we want our application to connect from our application.
+The database name is the name of the database `msql` (selected in the MySQL Shell in the previous section) in the AWS RDS DB instance we want our application to connect from our application.

 ## Configuring the Data Source Pool
 With the configuration done so far, Spring Cloud AWS creates the Tomcat JDBC pool with the default properties.We can configure the pool further inside our configuration class using `RdsInstanceConfigurer` class for instantiating a `DataSourceFactory` class with custom pool attributes as shown here: